 “There are thousands of surface-mounted micro-components on a logic board, and Apple has done their best to obfuscate what is necessary to gain access to the encrypted data,” claims DriveSavers’ press release.
 The company has been at this since 1985, so has had plenty of time to develop the microsoldering techniques necessary to reconnect components in damaged flash memory, including Apple’s popular phones and tablets.

 DriveSavers, whose other clients include Google, Lucasfilm, and NASA — along with a remarkable number of celebrities who have apparently been careless with their devices — operates a certified class-5 clean room in which to carry out its invasive operations, preferring not to add additional microscopic damage to already traumatized hardware.
-It writes a good press release, and, if its claims are true, could provide a way back for mission-critical data housed on a damaged Mac, as well as underlining once again the importance of a vigorous (opens in new tab) backup strategy (opens in new tab).
+It writes a good press release, and, if its claims are true, could provide a way back for mission-critical data housed on a damaged Mac, as well as underlining once again the importance of a vigorous backup strategy.

 Join the experts who read Tom's Hardware for the inside track on enthusiast PC tech news — and have for over 25 years.
 We'll send breaking news and in-depth reviews of CPUs, GPUs, AI, maker hardware and more straight to your inbox.

 Ian Evenden is a UK-based news writer for Tom’s Hardware US.
 He’ll write about anything, but stories about Raspberry Pi and DIY robots seem to find their way to him.